niolabs/docs/docs/installation/nio/linux.md

 >    In your terminal, type `pip3 --version` to see which version of pip you have installed.<br>
 >    If you do not have pip installed you can do so by typing the following command into your terminal:<br>
 >   `curl https://bootstrap.pypa.io/get-pip.py | python3`<br>
->    Update to the most recent version of pip3 with the following commands:
+>    Update to the most recent version of pip3 with the command: `pip3 install -U pip`.
->```
->curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
->python3 get-pip.py —-user
->echo ‘export PATH=/home/pi/.local/bin:$PATH’ >> ~/.bashrc && source ~/.bashrc
->```
->   After running these commands, typing `pip3 --version` should return with the most up to date version of the Pip package manager.
->

 You will also need the following, provided by nio: